 Each filter gives up to 200 litres of clean water, which is fantastic.
-However, the biggest challenge here is measuring how much water you’ve filtered.
+The biggest challenge here is measuring how much water you’ve filtered.

 On average for each day hiking I use my Water-to-Go bottle I refill it at least two or three times.
-For my 75 cl bottle (this is the one I took on my hike across Britain) that is up to 2.25 litres per hiking trip.
+For my 75 cl bottle (I took this on my hike across Britain) that is up to 2.25 litres per hiking trip.

 Read next: 15 Best walks in the Lake District

-Based on these approximate calculations, the Water-to-Go bottles for me personally would last between 50-80 full hiking days.
+Based on these approximate calculations, the Water-to-Go bottles would last between 50-80 full hiking days.

 Now, this is relatively easy, if like me you’ve done a 57-day trip in one go but it’s a harder to calculate if you are using for a mix of day hikes and weekend adventures.

-The best way to keep track is to pop a diary note on a calendar when you started filtering water using the Water-to-Go bottle, then you can have a rough idea when you need to change.
+The best way to keep track is to pop a diary note on a calendar when you started filtering water using the Water-to-Go bottle so you have a rough idea when you need to change.

 Not an exact science, but that’s my suggestion, feel free to come up with your own trackers.

 One of the things that interested me, to begin with, was the filtering concept of the Water-to-Go bottle and how it would save me so much weight in my backpack.

 A litre of water weighs 1 kg, that weight soon starts adding up.
 For a full day hike, I would look to carry at least 2 litres of water, maybe up to 3 litres on a hot day.
 Hmm, now by filtering my water on the go, this was a great way to save weight!